3rabie/newwork-employee-profile/backend/README.md

 One GraphQL endpoint (`/graphql`) and multiple REST endpoints (`/api/*`) provide access to all features.

+**Development Feature**: User switching is enabled by default.
+Add `?switch-user=email@company.com` to any request to instantly test different user roles without logging in/out.
+See [Configuration](#configuration) for details.

 ## Permission Model

 Access control based on relationship between viewer and profile owner: